davidwaterston/jList/readme.md

 - **jasmine-html.js**, **jasmine.css**, **jasmine,js** and **MIT.LICENSE**
 These are the files required by *Jasmine*.
 They were not written by me and are subject to a separate licence.

+Finally, there is:

+- **codekit-config.json**
+A configuration file for the project for users of [CodeKit](http://incident57.com/codekit/) on the Mac.
+If you don't use CodeKit (and you're probably wasting a lot of development time if you don't) then you can safely ignore this file.
+Otherwise,  when adding the project to CodeKit it will pick up these settings automatically.